hueizhe/book-note/java/spring-cloud/spring-boot-autoconfig.md

 In this section, we will take a quick peek behind the scenes to understand how Spring Boot auto-configuration works.

-Most of the Spring Boot auto-configuration magic comes from ~spring-boot-autoconfigure-{version}.jar~.
+Most of the Spring Boot auto-configuration magic comes from `spring-boot-autoconfigure-{version}.jar`.
 When we start any Spring Boot applications, a number of beans get auto-configured.
 How does this happen?

-The following screenshot shows an extract from ~spring.factories~ from ~spring-boot-autoconfigure-{version}.jar~.
+The following screenshot shows an extract from `spring.factories` from `spring-boot-autoconfigure-{version}.jar`

 We have filtered out some of the configuration in the interest of space:
 ~~~properties